nickfoss32/digital-cv/index.md

 - Designed, implemented, and integrated several common libraries into system's app stream
 - Enhanced several aspects of program's GitLab-based CI/CD infrastructure
 - Implemented client/server services using google's remote procedure call (RPC) and protobuf libraries
-- Designed and implemented ZMQ wrapper library written in Rust
+- Designed and implemented ZMQ wrapper library written in Rust for early prototyping contract

 ### Senior Software Engineer, Raytheon Technologies (St. Petersburg, FL) Mar 2016 - Jul 2022
 - Coordinated with hardware and systems engineers to develop working software products through requirements, modeling, design, implementation, and test for DoD programs
 - Integrated FOSS and COTS products into DoD applications
+- Performed hardware-in-the-loop testing of software releases
 - Led innovation efforts by evaluating and incorporating FOSS and COTS products into Continuous Integration/Continuous Delivery (CI/CD) infrastructure and software development workflows
 - Supported customer integration events both in-person at test sites and remotely from the office
 - Incorporated open and modular software architecture using C++ design idioms such as Non-Virtual Interfaces (NVI), Strategy patterns, & more to promote code reusability & testability